timbodeit/shpotify/README.rst

    where <option> is one of

    * status     = Shows Spotify's status, current track details.
    * play       = Start playing Spotify.
+   * play [uri] = Start playing the song, artist or playlist with the given URI.
    * pause      = Pause Spotify.
    * toggle     = Toggle play/pause state of Spotify.
    * next       = Go to the next track.
    * prev       = Go to the previous track.
    * vol up     = Increase Spotify's volume by 10%
    * vol down   = Increase Spotify's volume by 10%
    * vol #      = Set Spotify's volume to # [0-100]
    * share      = Copies the current track share URL to clipboard.
    * quit       = Quit Spotify.

 Copyright (c) 2012--2014 Harish Narayanan <mail@harishnarayanan.org>

-Contains helpful contributions from Jorge Colindres and Thomas Pritchard.
+Contains helpful contributions from Jorge Colindres, Thomas Pritchard and Tim Bodeit.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal